anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The JWS Protected Header of the vStatus artifact MUST contain the following standard Header Parameters as defined in {{!RFC7515}}:

 * `alg`: SHALL contain the algorithm type used to create the signature, e.g., `ES256`, as defined in {{Section 4.1.1 of !RFC7515}}.
-* `x5c`: SHALL contain the base64-encoded pledge IDevID certificate used to sign the vStatus artifact;
+* `x5c`: SHALL contain the base64-encoded pledge IDevID certificate used to sign the vStatus artifact and it SHOULD also contain the certificate chain for this certificate.
-  it SHOULD also contain the certificate chain for this certificate;
+  The certificate chain MUST be available for certificate verification.
-  if the certificate chain is not included in the `x5c` Header Parameter, it MUST be available at the domain registrar for verification.
+  If it is not contained in the x5c Header Parameter it is provided to the relying party by other means such as configuration.

 {{vstatus_header}} shows an example for this JWS Protected Header: